-This coffee body scrub is the best DIY beauty treatment on the planet.
-Forget spending hundreds of dollars at the spa to get scrubbed and wrapped – this coffee scrub will get you the results, and costs less than a dollar per use!
+This DIY coffee body scrub recipe is a must-have in your homemade beauty stash.
+Forget spending hundreds of dollars at the spa to get scrubbed and wrapped – this DIY coffee scrub will get you the results, and costs less than a dollar per use!

 Two words: caffeine and antioxidants.

 The caffeine helps tissues release excess fluid build-up, which tones and tightens the skin.
 Caffeine has also been shown to prevent accumulation in fat cells.